Meeting Building Codes for Structural Heavy Timber Frames

 After the frame is engineered, shop drawings including bent elevations, plans, isometric views, and joint detail are created.
 We can provide stamped drawings and calculations as required by the local building officials.

 The first step is to get a basic concept going for the project.
-At this point we are looking for any drawings that you may have on the project.
-If there aren’t drawings yet we will need, at minimum, the overall size of the timber frame, desired spacing of the trusses or bent frames, the roof slope, the location of the project, and most importantly the owners aesthetic and design desires.
-The picture to the left is a shop drawing of a basic bent design.
+At this point, we are looking for any drawings that you may have on the project.
+If there aren’t drawings yet we will need, at the minimum, the overall size of the timber frame, desired spacing of the trusses or bent frames, the roof slope, the location of the project, and most importantly the owners aesthetic and design desires.

 In RISA the design loads and load cases are applied to the structure in 3D.
 These loads are calculated based on the location of the structure and the local governing building codes.
 The loads include self-weight, dead, live, snow (balanced, unbalanced, and drifting), and wind or earthquake loads.
 Using the design program, the timbers are sized.
 Additional information that is obtained from the program is the forces that need to be transferred when the connections are designed.
 When sizing the timbers these forces are also considered so that there is enough material to make a connection in timber using traditional joinery.